xsf/xmpp.org/content/pages/community/events.md

 Content_layout: multiple-columns
 ---

 __See something missing?__ Events come and go at a speed that is sometimes hard to keep track of.
 Do you know of an event not listed here?
 Did you spot out-of-date information?
 Can you otherwise improve on this page?
-Plaese, [submit a pull request!](https://github.com/xsf/xmpp.org/edit/master/content/pages/community/events.md)
+Please, [submit a pull request!](https://github.com/xsf/xmpp.org/edit/master/content/pages/community/events.md)

 ## XMPP Summits